CarlosAMolina/aws-s3-diff/README.md

 Key                   | Type of the value | What is it?
 ----------------------|-------------------|---------------------------------------------------------------------------
-origin                | String            | The reference account to compare other accounts. is_the_file_copied_to | Array of strings  | Checks if the file in the origin account has been copied to other accounts. can_the_file_exist_in | Array of strings  | If the file does not exist in the origin account, it cannot exist in other accounts.
+run_analysis          | Boolean           | If the analysis should be executed. origin                | String            | The reference account to compare other accounts. is_the_file_copied_to | Array of strings  | Checks if the file in the origin account has been copied to other accounts. can_the_file_exist_in | Array of strings  | If the file does not exist in the origin account, it cannot exist in other accounts.